Leyth History, Family Crest & Coats of Arms

 Early Origins of the Leyth family

 The surname Leyth was first found in the county of Edinburgh at Leith, a burgh and sea-port town.
 "This place, which is of considerable antiquity, formerly belonged to the abbey of Holyrood, and, in a charter of David I. to the monks of that establishment, is noticed under the designation of Inverleith, from its position near the influx of the river or Water of Leith into the Frith of Forth."

 Early History of the Leyth family

-Another 166 words (12 lines of text) are included under the topic Early Leyth History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Leyth research.
+Another 99 words (7 lines of text) are included under the topic Early Leyth History in all our PDF Extended History products and printed products wherever possible.

 Leyth Spelling Variations